cityofasheville/bedrock/README.md

-# coa-managed-data
+# City of Asheville Managed Data Assets
-Repository for managed data assets standards and manifests
+Repository for managed data asset definitions and manifests

-The code portion of this repository contains manifests for all of the data assets being managed.

-The wiki contains documentation on each of the datasets.